dtomassi/Code-Generation-Classification-QA/README.md

 Dataset found at: https://drive.google.com/drive/u/1/folders/17EXFRp9fd3f7O3mjjsC_KJK6hLgw6WbK

-The code and the model files for each model trained.
-It contains the basic results we obtained.
+# Modelling

 To run the training files

-# Modelling

 `hidden_state_model.py`: the script to run the element wise product of the hidden state and the context vector into the binary classifier